Mazid2003/Job-practice/Networking/readme.md

 # 🌐 Computer Network Architecture

+A complete collection of **networking concepts, protocols, and tools** — designed for students, job seekers, and working professionals.

+This repository is built as a **one-stop reference** for:
+- Learning fundamentals from scratch
+- Quick revision before interviews
+- Hands-on practice with commands & tools
+- Exploring advanced networking concepts

 This document explains the **OSI Model** and its mapping to the **TCP/IP Model**, with examples, troubleshooting tips, and interview-ready notes.